 What You Can Do

-- Don’t tune into Crufts this year, and send an e-mail to broadcaster More4 asking it to stop airing the dog show.
+Also, please don’t tune into Crufts this year, and send an e-mail to broadcaster Channel 4 asking it to stop airing the dog show.